 Epsom salt baths- I take hot Epsom salt baths nearly every day in order to soak in some magnesium and help my body detox through the skin.

-Wake Up Maggie- a new powdered magnesium supplement from my favorite supplement company, Corganic, Wake Up Maggie is a combination of three types of quality sources of magnesium, along with boron for better absorption.
+Morning Magnesium– a magnesium supplement from one of my favorite supplement companies, Smidge, Morning Magnesium is a combination of three types of quality sources of magnesium, along with boron for better absorption.
 This magnesium is formulated to create energy on a cellular level.

 Mr. Incredible took it with him on a recent trip out of town for a big interview and totally nailed it.
 He got the promotion and now we’re moving.
-I’m not saying it was all due to Wake Up Maggie… but I’m not saying it’s not either.
-Grab Wake Up Maggie here.
+I’m not saying it was all due to Morning Magnesium… but I’m not saying it’s not either.
+Grab Morning Magnesium here.

 My homemade magnesium lotion- I try to make sure and rub down with this lotion every night before bed.